Programs of Study

 Getting to Campus

 Columbus is served by Port Columbus International Airport (airport code CMH).
-Airport pick-up and drop-off services are provided by CCAD’s security staff for all College PreView and Discovery Club students; service is available on request for Educators’ Summer Studio participants.
+Airport pick-up and drop-off services are provided by CCAD’s security staff and are available on request for Educators’ Summer Studio participants.
 If you plan to keep a car on campus during the program, you’ll be required to obtain a parking pass and park in designated lots.
 (More info about this is included in the information packet sent after you register.)